Your Credit Score: What it means

-Before deciding on what terms they will offer you a mortgage loan, lenders must discover two things about you: your ability to pay back the loan, and if you are willing to pay it back.
-To figure out your ability to repay, lenders look at your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+Before they decide on the terms of your loan (which they base on their risk), lenders want to know two things about you: your ability to pay back the loan, and if you are willing to pay it back.
+To understand whether you can repay, they look at your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

 Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated from both the good and the bad of your credit history.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Your score results from both positive and negative items in your credit report.
+Late payments lower your score, but consistently making future payments on time will improve your score.

-For the agencies to calculate a credit score, you must have an active credit account with a payment history of at least six months.
-This history ensures that there is sufficient information in your credit to build a score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They should build up credit history before they apply.
+To get a credit score, borrowers must have an active credit account with at least six months of payment history.
+This history ensures that there is sufficient information in your credit to calculate a score.
+If you don't meet the criteria for getting a credit score, you may need to establish a credit history prior to applying for a mortgage loan.

 At Executive Lending Group, we answer questions about Credit reports every day.
 Give us a call: 4056158543.